WordPress/gutenberg/components/code-editor/README.md

 ### settings

 Used to setup the Code Editor and includes options for linting and CodeMirror.
-By default this will use window._wpGutenbergCodeEditorSettings.
+By default this will use `window._wpGutenbergCodeEditorSettings`.

 - Type: `Object`
 - Required: No